aditikashi23/recipes-analysis/README.md

 ### **Evaluation of Model Quality**
 - **Is the Model "Good"?**
   - No, the current model is not good.
 A low R² score suggests that the model fails to explain the variability in the cooking time (`minutes`).
-This implies that `n_steps` and `n_ingredients` alone are insufficient to predict the target variable effectively.
+This implies that there may not be a linear relationship or better variables should be chosen.

 ---